tinymce/tinymce-docs/plugins/noneditable.md

 keywords: noneditable contenteditable editable mceNonEditable noneditable_editable_class noneditable_noneditable_class noneditable_regexp
 ---

-> **Updated in 4.3!** The `noneditable` plugin has been rewritten from scratch to use the `contentEditable=false` features of 4.3.
-This rewrite means that it is more reliable and has less browser-specific quirks.
+> **Updated in 4.3!** The `noneditable` plugin has been rewritten from scratch to use stability improvements to the TinyMCE core released in version 4.3.
+It is now more reliable and has fewer browser-specific quirks.

 This plugin enables you to prevent users from being able to change (i.e. edit) content within elements assigned the `mceNonEditable` class.